~12 min read

 Built-in

 You've worked through all three parts.
-The concepts you've internalized -- context, CALCULATE, variables, time intelligence -- are the same building blocks professionals use every day.
+The concepts you've internalized (context, CALCULATE, variables, time intelligence) are the same building blocks professionals use every day.
 Everything from here is applying these patterns to new problems.
 You've got the foundation.
-Now go build something great.
+The rest is practice.

 1 / 9